DiptiSanap/wine-quality-prediction/README.md

 # Wine Quality Prediction using Machine Learning

 This repository contains code and resources for predicting the quality of red wine using machine learning.
 The project is based on the Red Wine Quality dataset obtained from Kaggle.
+I am submitting this as my Internship task at TechnoHacks EduTech.

 ## Dataset